 - 3% inflation

 - Retirement income to last 40 years

 With all that in mind she would need to save 27% of her annual income.
 This would equate to $1,126 per month or $13,508 for the year.
-Is saving twenty seven percent of her annual income doable?
+Is saving 27% of her annual income doable?
 Yes it is.
-Plus if she receives an employer match on her 401k she’d have to save even less.
-If you factor in social security the amount drops once again.
+Plus, if she receives an employer match on her 401(k), she’d have to save even less.
+If you factor in Social Security the amount drops once again.

-If she started saving at age 20 then she’d only have to stash away 20 percent of her income, or $832 per month.
-If she waited until age 30 she’d need to save 37.4% of her income or $1,559 per month.
-Also, remember that you can change the math on saving half your income!
+If she started saving at age 20 then she’d only have to stash away 20% of her income, or $832 per month.
+If she waited until age 30 she’d need to save 37.4% of her income, or $1,559 per month.
+Also, remember that you can change the math by saving half your income!

 Take some time to plug your numbers into a retirement calculator and get a ballpark figure of what you should be saving.
 This way you’ll know if you’re on track for retirement.

 I think we can all agree that saving an adequate amount of money for retirement is a must.
 But in terms of early retirement, many people are simply looking to branch out on their own and do work they enjoy.

 But no one said you have to wait until retirement do work you love.

 Many of my friends that I’ve met online have two passions: early retirement and side hustles.
 They are motivated to make their money work for them.
 They start a business on the side (usually online) and use the profits to fund their retirement accounts.